All

 There are certain eye ailments that can cause blurry or distorted central vision.
 One of these is the macular hole.

-If you worry that you may have one, read on as we explain how to identify a macular hole and what treatment options are available.
+If you worry that you may have one, read on as we explain how to identify one, the macular hole in eye causes, and the treatment options that are available.

 The macular hole is a hole in the macula, or the central part of the retina.
 As a reminder, the retina is the layer at the very back of your eyeball.